bpinzone/TetrisAI/README.md

 The goal of Jeff's brain is to take a text-based representation of the game state and determine what move should come next.
 Then it determines which buttons Jeff's hands need to press and passes the list of buttons on to Jeff's hands.

 Our plan was simple: write a fast Tetris implementation that would allow us to provide our board state (including the upcoming pieces for our next few moves), then search all possible sequences of moves we could make with depth-first search, find the one that ended up with the best board, and perform the first block placement of that optimal move sequence.
-There were only two small problems: we didn't know how to define what board state was "best", and even if we did, there were too many possibilities to search through while still running in real time.
+There were only two small problems: we didn't know how to define what board state was "best", and even if we did, there were too many possibilities to search through while still running in real time. <this last part is not true?
+3 deep is tons of states, is fast enough, and has high enough quality plays...I guess you could mentiont the hole pruning sooner.>

 ### What is a 'good' game state?